pm67nz/hpc_training/lessons/01-setup.md

 * `lessons`
 * `code`

+All SLURM scripts are found in code/SLURM/ and all R scripts are found in code/R/

 Now we will transfer some of the files from these subfolders onto the cluster.
 We will show you two ways of doing it: